-Want to get up to $2,500 hundred dollars back on your taxes this year or by amending old returns?
-You’ll need the 1098-T form from the year you’ll looking to get tax credits for.
-It’s a receipt from your student’s school for money paid for tuition and other “qualified education expenses.
-It’s similar to a tax form for interest paid on a student loan or interest paid on a savings account.
-If you haven’t gotten one by mail or email, you can always have your student request a new copy.
+Want to get up to $2,500 back on your federal tax returns?
+Keep the 1098-T form.
+It’s a receipt from your student’s school for money paid for tuition and other “qualified education expenses.”
+It’s similar to a tax form for interest paid on a student loan or savings account.
+If you haven’t gotten one by mail or email, your student should request a copy.

 What are Qualified Education Expenses?

-Qualified education expenses can include tuition, required fees, and required course materials.
+Qualified education expenses includes tuition, required fees, and required course materials.
 Required course materials only include technology when the classes or school specifically says the student has to have them,

 Room and board, medical expenses or insurance, personal and family expenses, and transportation aren’t included on the form.
 Hobby and sports expenses aren’t qualified expenses either, unless it’s required to meet a degree requirement or job training.